 Stage 1A ARRs are allocated for a 10 year period, with the ability for a participant to opt out of any planning period.
-PJM conducts a simultaneous feasibility analysis to determine transmission upgrades so that the long term ARRs can remain feasible.
+PJM conducts a simultaneous feasibility analysis to determine the transmission upgrades required so that the long term ARRs can remain feasible.
 If a simultaneous feasibility test violation occurs in any year, PJM will identify or accelerate any transmission upgrades to resolve the violation and these upgrades will be included in the PJM RTEP process.

-For the 2014 to 2015 planning period, Stage 1A of the Annual ARR Allocation was infeasible and additional capability was added to the ARR allocation as well as the FTR auction.
+For the 2014 to 2015 planning period, Stage 1A of the Annual ARR Allocation was infeasible.
+As a result modeled system capability, in excess of actual system capability, was provided to the Stage 1A ARRs and added to the FTR auction.
 According to Section 7.4.2 (i) of the PJM OATT, the capability limits of the binding constraints rendering these ARRs infeasible must be increased in the model and these increased limits must be used in subsequent ARR and FTR allocations and auctions for the entire planning period, except in the case of extraordinary circumstances.
-These infeasibilities are due to newly monitored facilities where upgrades could not be planned in advance, facilities not owned by PJM and an overall reduced system capability.26
+These infeasibilities are due to newly monitored facilities where upgrades could not be planned in advance, facilities not owned